 Whitney Houston – Can I Be Me/Whitney

 An icon taken before her time, Whitney Houston’s life was a subject of fascination long before she died.
 Two documentaries have tried to make sense of Whitney’s successes and troubles, each causing controversy with their revelations.
-Can I Be Me uses footage from Whitney’s 1999 world tour, while Whitney, which was approved by those looking after the star’s estate, relies on interviews with her inner circle, and makes some astounding discoveries.
-Both movies are pretty emotional; big Whitney fans may find it’s too soon to process them, but they're as fascinating as they are heartbreaking.
+Can I Be Me uses footage from Whitney’s 1999 world tour, while Whitney, which was approved by the star’s estate, relies on interviews with her inner circle, and makes some astounding discoveries.
+Both movies are pretty emotional; big Whitney fans may find it hard to process them, but they're as fascinating as they are heartbreaking.

 Blur – No Distance Left to Run